 (2) A person shall not lend money or agree to lend money to or on account of or on behalf of or at the request of another person if the first-mentioned person knows or ought on reasonable grounds to know that the money or part of the money is or is to be or may be used for or in connection with the participation or proposed participation by a person in a trading scheme to which section 24 applies.

-(3) In subsection (2) “lend” includes advance, discount and forbear to require payment.
+(3) In subsection (2) lend includes advance, discount and forbear to require payment.

 26. Defence to offences under this Division